 As you begin to write, it’s important to identify the common mistakes made by those writing a memoir.
 By keeping these front of mind before you start writing, and during your writing process, you’ll be prepared to avoid these mistakes as much as possible.

 - More than one book.
 This can be a real problem.
 As you start thinking about your memoir, it is possible that you want to include too much information, and the end result is that there is more than one book in your memoir.
-This can be overwhelming for your reader and is not what a memoir is about.
+This can be overwhelming for your reader.

 - Not focusing on the reader.
 Review the sections on finding your “why” to make sure you don't make this mistake.
 Again, this was a mistake I made with my first memoir – I wrote it only from my view, and for me.
 There was nothing for the reader to glean.

-- Chronology.
-Memoirs have a general format, and to make it easier for your reader, your memoir should follow a chronological order.
+- Strange chronology.
+Memoirs have a general format, and to make it easier for your reader, the structure of a memoir should follow a chronological order.

-As a memoir is such a personal type of book, and relies on memory (or historical source material), I suggest the following writing stages.
-Naturally, you do what works and is comfortable for you.
+As a memoir is such a personal type of book, and relies on memory (or historical source material), I suggest the following writing stages when learning how to write a memoir.

 - Rough draft.
 This is all about speed – just get your ideas down on the page (or computer screen).
 Write, write, write.

 - First draft.
 You can now tidy up your writing and add any source material that you may need.
 At this stage you should look at the completeness of your manuscript, i.e. is everything in that needs to be in?
-See how to start writing a book for more ideas on beginning to write a book.
+See how to start writing a book for more ideas on how to write a memoir in the beginning stages.

 - Second draft.
-Now you look closer at your manuscript, and your story.
-At this stage, you want your book to take shape as a story.
+Now you look closer at your manuscript and your story to improve upon it.
 Refer back to your 3-act diagram.